Sicily: Roman and Germanic viceregal rule (469–535)

-Byzantine period (535–965)
+Byzantine period (535–827)

 After taking areas occupied by the Vandals in North Africa, Justinian I retook Italy as an ambitious attempt to recover the lost provinces in the West.
-The re-conquests marked an end to over 150 years of accommodationist policies with tribal invaders.
-His first target was Sicily (known as the Gothic War (535–554) began between the Ostrogoths and the Eastern Roman Empire, also known as the Byzantine Empire).
-His general Belisarius was assigned the task.
-Sicily was used as a base for the Byzantines to conquer the rest of Italy, with Naples, Rome, and Milan.
+The re-conquests marked an end to over 150 years of accommodating policies with tribal invaders.
+His first target was Sicily, leading to the Gothic War (535–554) between the Ostrogoths and the Eastern Roman Empire, also known as the Byzantine Empire.
+Justinian's general Belisarius was assigned to the military task.
+Sicily was used as a base for the Byzantines to conquer the rest of Italy, including Naples, Rome, and Milan.
 It took five years before the Ostrogoth capital Ravenna fell in 540.
 However, the new Ostrogoth king Totila counterattacked, moving down the Italian peninsula, plundering and conquering Sicily in 550.
 Totila was defeated and killed in the Battle of Taginae by Byzantine general Narses in 552 but Italy was in ruins.

 At the time of the reconquest Greek was still the predominant language spoken on the island.
 Sicily was invaded by the Arab forces of Caliph Uthman in 652, but the Arabs failed to make permanent gains.
 They returned to Syria with their booty.
 Raids seeking loot continued until the mid-8th century.